-Grievances or complaints could be about workplace bullying, sexual harassment, unfair dismissal, discrimination due to race, age, gender, religion or sexual orientation.
+Grievances or complaints could be about workplace bullying, sexual harassment, unfair dismissal, or discrimination due to race, age, gender, religion, or sexual orientation.

-Your next words and actions must be carefully thought out.
-Responding to complaints and grievances can involve mediation through the Ministry of Business Innovation and Employment, or privately with your employee’s lawyer or advocate.
+In the event of a grievance or complaint, your next words and actions must be carefully thought out.
+Responding can involve mediation through the Ministry of Business Innovation and Employment, or privately with your employee’s lawyer or advocate.

 We can advise you on the process and possible outcomes, as well as negotiate, represent and mediate on your behalf with your employee’s lawyer.

 There are many reasons for wanting an employee to leave.
-Poor productivity, worrisome or disruptive behavior, or incompatibility with your team culture are all serious workplace behaviours that must be addressed.
-If dismissing them is an appropriate solution, it must be handled properly.
+Poor productivity, worrisome or disruptive behavior, or incompatibility with your team culture are all valid, serious workplace behaviours that must be addressed.
+If dismissal is an appropriate solution, it must be handled properly.

-To prevent any challenges or personal grievance claims, you will have to justify your actions, and prove that the actions you took were what a fair and reasonable employer could have done in the circumstances.
+To prevent any challenges or personal grievance claims, you will have to justify your actions, in a way that proves the actions you took were what a fair and reasonable employer would have done under the circumstances.

-Our Employment Law team can help you follow due process around employee dismissal or disciplinary action, protecting you and your Christchurch business against disputes in future.
+Our Employment Law Team can help you follow due process around employee dismissal or disciplinary action, protecting you and your Christchurch business against disputes in the future.